Today, we are happy to announce the launch of a brand new authentication system for ProtonMail’s secure email service using just a single password.

 The most widely-used implementation of SRP is TLS-SRP as described in RFC 5054.
 Our implementation differs from it in several ways, none of which decrease security.
 First, SHA-1 is a poor password hash function, and in order to migrate our existing password database we were locked into using bcrypt for this purpose anyway.
 We do use semi-random password salts (one random part, one non-random part) but do not use the username as the non-random part to enable login with both email addresses and usernames.
 As noted above, we also choose our own moduli, and the entire transaction is embedded inside certificate-based TLS for added security.

 There exist other PAKE schemes in addition to SRP.
 We chose SRP because it has been battle-tested, is well known, has many existing implementations, has thorough documentation about pitfalls to avoid, and no patent issues.
-A promising alternative scheme in the future may be AugPAKE, which benefits from the existence of a security proof.
+A promising alternative scheme in the future may be AugPAKE, which benefits from the existence of a security proof (Edit on April 11th, 2017: this proof may be flawed, so any transition is on-hold indefinitely until the situation is clarified).
 We should be able to seamlessly switch to AugPAKE in the future if necessary.

 One-password mode is the culmination of many months of behind-the-scenes work to make ProtonMail more secure and easy-to-use than ever.
 While we will always support two-password mode, one-password mode will be the default for the future and we recommend that existing users consider switching for increased ease-of-use.
 A step-by-step guide for switching can be found here.